Privacy Policy

 REQUESTS FOR ACCESS AND CORRECTIONS TO CLIENT INFORMATION

 At any stage clients may request to see and correct the personal information about them kept on file.
-The psychologist may discuss the contents with them and/or give them a copy, subject to the exceptions in the Privacy Act 1988 (Cth).
-If satisfied that personal information is inaccurate, out of date or incomplete, reasonable steps will be taken in the circumstances to ensure that this information is corrected.
+The psychologist may discuss the contents with them and/or give them a copy, subject to the following exceptions in the Privacy Act 1988 (Cth).

-All requests by clients for access to or correction of personal information held about them should be lodged with Chris Gilbert (Clinical Psychologist, Business Owner, chrisgilbertpsychology.com/contact).
-These requests will be responded to in writing within 14-28 days and an appointment will be made if necessary for clarification or communication purposes.
+All requests by clients for access to or correction of personal information held about them should be lodged with Chris Gilbert(Clinical Psychologist, Business Owner, chrisgilbertpsychology.com/contact).
+These requests will be responded to in writing typically within 7-21 days and an appointment will be made if necessary for clarification or communication purposes.
 An administration or session fee will be charged to cover the time required to obtain, collate and communicate the information in an appropriate form.
 An invoice will be sent and upon confirmation of payment the requested information will be sent/session will commence/communication take place.

 CHANGES TO THIS POLICY